itsmeAman03/mydotfiles/README.md

 # mydotfiles
 This repositry contain my all dotfiles of ricing in Endeavour OS based on Arch Linux .
-These are the modules you need to download to reconfig dot files
+These are the modules you need to download to reconfig dot files:-
    - feh #background  wallpaper
    - light #brightness
    - i3 i3status
    - polybar #bar on the top
    - jetbrains nerd font
    - picom #this is fork of compton which is used to adjust transparency of windows
    - alacritty #terminal
    - rofi #menu manager
    - fzf (Fuzzy Finder)
    - kitty-terminal
    - zsh ( zsh for terminal )
    - oh-my-zsh (zsh config and theming)
    - powerlevel10k

 ## To activate light we need to do following steps:-
 1. Install "light" module